Skip to main content

 Cost of Off-Campus Housing

-Off-campus housing options in Tempe vary widely in price based on location, building age and apartment size.
-As of August 2025, the average rent for an apartment in Tempe is around $1,473 per month.
-One-bedroom apartments typically cost about $1,473 per month, while two-bedroom units average $1,730 per month.
-Prices can fluctuate depending on factors such as proximity to campus, included amenities and the number of roommates.
+As of May 2026, the average rent for an apartment in Tempe is around $1,478 per month.
+One-bedroom apartments typically average about $1,478 per month, while two-bedroom units average $1,722 per month.
+Studios run approximately $1,345/month.
+Prices vary based on proximity to campus, included amenities, and the number of roommates.

 Renting a traditional house in Tempe is another option.
-The average rent for a house is approximately $2,006 per month and prices can range from $900 to $7,500 based on size, age and location.
+Two-bedroom houses average around $1,811 per month, while three-bedroom houses run approximately $2,917 per month, though prices vary widely based on size, age, and location.
 Rental prices are subject to change based on market conditions, so checking current listings and local real estate sources is recommended.

 Read Next: How Much Does It Cost to Live near ASU?